 CALL TO ORDER: Mr. Eyster convened the meeting and called the roll at 9:07 a.m.
-Mr. Gillespie was present, and Mr. Dubick was present via telephone conference call.
-Mr. Evans was not yet present, but arrived later at 9:12 a.m.
+Mr. Dubick was present by phone.
+Mr. Evans was not present, but arrived later at 9:12 a.m.

 PROCESS DISCUSSION WITH GENERAL MANAGER RECRUITMENT FIRM: The Generator Group recruitment team was present via conference phone.
 Mr. Collier explained that the purpose of this meeting was to confer with the Generator Group on a recruitment process strategy, and to present a selection process timeline for the Committee's reference.
 Mr. Collier explained that the timeline had shifted since Mr. Pangborn's retirement date would be June 30, 2011, and not June 1, 2011, as originally thought.
 Mr. Washington stated that six months would be a realistic timeframe for this type of recruitment process.
 The timeline Mr. Collier proposed would occur between January 13 and June 30, about a six-month period.